alexpaul/JavaScript/Destructuring.md

 /*
 1. An object with various key, value pairs
-2. Using destructing to get to only the values we need from an object.
+2. Using destructuring to get to only the values we need from an object.
 3. Prints out only the { data } key,value pair
 */